Boris Johnson, who almost died of covid-19, wishes Trump a ‘speedy recovery’

 Young wrote, “A less generous theory is that the disease actually damaged his brain in some way — and there is some evidence that cognitive decline can lower your appetite for risk.
 Whether the damage was psychological or physiological, the implication is clear: he’s no longer fit to be prime minister and should step down as soon as he’s got Brexit done.”

-Anand Menon, a professor of European politics at King's College London, told The Washington Post “it’s very very hard to tell” how Johnson may have been influenced by getting the virus.
-He noted that Johnson and his partner, Carrie Symonds, had a baby boy at the end of April, only two weeks after he came out of hospital.
+Anand Menon, a professor of European politics at King’s College London, told The Washington Post “it’s very, very hard to tell” how Johnson may have been influenced by getting the virus.
+He noted that Johnson and his partner, Carrie Symonds, had a baby boy at the end of April, only two weeks after he came out of the hospital.

 “You could imagine some of the things he seemed to do as a result of coronavirus — his anti-obesity drive or the warmth in which he spoke about the National Health Service — to his fatherhood or to his illness.
 It’s hard, unless you’re a good friend of his, to know what is what,” he said.

-Some have questioned whether Johnson’s hours of laying prone, having oxygen pressed into his lungs, influenced any major changes on his policies.
+Some have questioned whether Johnson’s hours of lying prone, having oxygen pressed into his lungs, influenced any major changes on his policies.

 Steven Fielding, a professor of political history at University of Nottingham, said that if it had, “it’s not observable.”